 Proper Restraint in Motor Vehicles

 When many of today’s parents were children, car safety by and large meant wearing a lap-belt while sitting in the backseat of a car.
-Today, according to the CDC, there are four appropriate types of restraint for children in cars, depending on their weight and height (as measured roughly by their age).
+Today, according to the CDC, there are four appropriate types of restraints for children in cars, depending on their weight and height (as measured roughly by their age).
 These restraint categories represent the best information we have about how to keep children safe in a motor vehicle accident.
 Using appropriate safety restraints for children is also the law in Florida.

 Common Severe Child Injuries